satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Acknowledgements

-We would like to thank Fernando Perez, Yarik, JB, etc. for his helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora, as well as the NIMH for their support via R01 grant
-MH084029.\ :sup:``[d] <#cmnt4>`_`\
+We would like to thank Fernando Perez, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard etc. for their helpful comments.
+Arno Klein would like to thank Deepanjana and Ellora, as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[d] <#cmnt4>`_`\

 --------------